Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Introduction

 While much work has been done on developing \emph{methods}, limited work has focused on new datasets and benchmarks.
-In \cite{filos2019systematic}, the authors introduced a benchmark for uncertainty quantification in Bayesian deep learning but only considered the image-based task of classifying diabetic retinopathy.
+In \cite{filos2019systematic, band2021benchmarking}, the authors introduced benchmarks for uncertainty quantification in Bayesian deep learning but only considered the image-based task of classifying diabetic retinopathy.
 Recently, a range of works by Hendrycks et al.~\cite{imagenet-r,imagenet-c,imagenet-ao} proposed a set of datasets based on ImageNet~\cite{imagenet} for evaluating model robustness to various types of distributional shifts.
-These datasets~--- ImageNet C, A, R, and O~--- include synthetically added noise, natural adversarial attacks, renderings, and previously unseen classes of objects.\footnote{ImageNet has only ``natural'' images; thus, renderings represent a texture shift while keeping the content unchanged.} The release of WILDS, a collection of datasets containing real-world distributional shifts \cite{koh2020wilds}, similarly represents a significant step forward, but again mostly focuses on images.
+These datasets~--- ImageNet C, A, R, and O~--- include synthetically added noise, natural adversarial attacks, renderings, and previously unseen classes of objects.\footnote{ImageNet has only ``natural'' images; thus, renderings represent a shift in texture, but not content.} The release of WILDS, a collection of datasets containing real-world distributional shifts \cite{koh2020wilds}, similarly represents a significant step forward, but again mostly focuses on images.
 Finally, the MTNT dataset~\cite{michel2018mtnt}, which contains many examples of highly atypical usage of language, such as acronyms, profanity, emojis, slang, and code-switching, has been used at the Workshop on Machine Translation (WMT) robustness track.
 However, it has not been considered by the uncertainty community in the context of \emph{detecting} distributional shift.